Tim Daly – Superman/Kal-El/Clark Kent, Bizarro

 As with Batman, DC published a

-comic set within the animated universe of the show.
+comic set within the animated universe.
 Superman Adventures ran

 from 1996-2002 for 66 issues.
 Along with Dini and Evanier, the series was